 Your asthma treatment depends on how severe your symptoms are on a regular basis.
 If you have severe asthma, it’s likely that you already take long-term control medications.
 You may also have a rescue inhaler on hand just in case an asthma attack occurs.

-Severe asthma attacks don’t respond to regular asthma treatments, so you need emergency medical treatment if your rescue medications aren’t working.
+Severe asthma attacks don’t respond to regular asthma treatment, so you need emergency medical treatment if your rescue medications aren’t working.
 At the emergency room, your medical team may:

-- use a test called a pulse oximetry to tell how much oxygen is in your blood
+- use a test called pulse oximetry to tell how much oxygen is in your blood

-- measure your peak flow to determine the rate you exhale
+- measure your PEF to determine how much and how fast you exhale

 - take a nitric oxide measurement to determine bronchial tube inflammation

-- measure your forced expiratory volume (FEV) with a spirometry test
+- measure your forced expiratory volume with a spirometry test

-Once a severe asthma attack is confirmed, your doctor may administer one or more of the following:
+Once your doctor confirms that you’re having a severe asthma attack, they may administer one or more of the following:

-- ipratropium (Atrovent), a type of bronchodilator used when rescue inhalers fail
+- ipratropium (Atrovent), a type of inhaled bronchodilator used when rescue inhalers alone are not enough

 - oral or intravenous corticosteroids to control inflammation